notoriousz/CircleCI-Continuous-integration/README.md

 ## What is it

 - This is a application to learn about CircleCI.
-- The code is simple, because the focus is on the CI.
+- The code is simple, because the focus is on the Continuous Integration.
 - The full config is on the path .circleci/config.yml

 ## Results